Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Simulations

-\begin{example} Let $X_{1}, \ldots, X_{100}\sim\mathcal{N}(0,\sigma^2)$ and $X_{101}, \ldots, X_{100+n}\sim\mathcal{N}(0.5,\sigma^2)$ be independent observations with a single change in the mean value at observation $100$. \end{example} The top part of Table~\ref{tab:simulation_results} shows the localization error of the change point estimates found by the naive, advanced and combined optimistic search, as well as the full grid search for various choices of $n$ (from 100 to 5,000) for three different noise levels ($\sigma = 0.5, 1, 1.5)$.
-In addition, Figure~\ref{Fig:single_cpt} in Appendix~\ref{Appendix_Simulations} shows found change points using various search methods in 1,000 simulations for a ``balanced'' ($n=200$) and an ``unbalanced'' ($n=\text{5,000}$) scenario.
-Recall that we call scenarios where the length of the shorter versus the longer segment is not too different as balanced, while scenarios where the change point is relatively close to the boundaries as unbalanced.
-While the naive optimistic search clearly struggles when the length of the two segments is very unbalanced, i.e., when $n$ is large, in particular when the noise level is high, the advanced optimistic search has a stable performance even in such unbalanced scenarios.
-However, for the more balanced scenarios (up to $n=400$ for $\sigma=1.5$ for example), the naive version can be better than the advanced one (and even better than the full grid search for e.g.~$n=200$).
-Given that the naive optimistic search has a preference towards points in the middle, and in the balanced scenarios the true change point lies in there, this should not come as a surprise.
-The combined optimistic search, as expected, has a slightly improved performance compared to the advanced search (in particular for the rather balanced scenarios).
-The full grid search has the best performance for the rather challenging scenarios that are very unbalanced and/or have a high noise level, but the advanced and combined optimistic search strategies come remarkably close.
+{Simulation results are reported in \cref{tab:simulation_results} and \cref{Fig:single_cpt} in \cref{Appendix_Simulations}.} While OS clearly struggles when the lengths of the two segments are very unbalanced ($n$ large, in particular with high noise level), aOS has a much better performance.
+However, for the more balanced scenarios (up to $n=400$ for $\sigma=1.5$ for example), OS performs well.
+The combined OS (\cref{Appendix_cOS}) has a slightly improved performance compared to aOS (in particular for the rather balanced scenarios).
+The full grid search has the best performance for the rather challenging scenarios that are very unbalanced and/or have a high noise level, but aOS and combined OS come remarkably close.
 We note that increasing absolute errors in change point location for higher values of $n$ despite having more available observations is actually reasonable, as there are meanwhile more potential candidates for change points on the grid.
-This is also compatible with the theoretical bound $\asymp \log T /\delta^2$.
-Overall, the simulation results in Table~\ref{tab:simulation_results} confirm our theoretical results that the naive optimistic search is not consistent for unbalanced signals, while the advanced and combined versions are.
-Moreover, the price to pay in terms of localization error for all noise levels seems to be fairly low.
-In terms of computation, the bottom part of Table~\ref{tab:simulation_results} shows that the number of evaluations for optimistic search variants can be orders of magnitude smaller compared to full grid search, in particular if $n$ is large.
+This is also compatible with the theoretical bound of order $\log \log n /\delta^2$.